subscan-explorer/projects-info/README.md

 ## Notice

-- The data will be displayed in Subscan, please be sure to fill in the real information.
+- The data will be displayed in Subscan（[EG-1](https://kusama.subscan.io/parachain/2000?tab=project), [EG-2](https://kusama.subscan.io/crowdloan/2012-3?tab=project)）, please be sure to fill in the real information.
 It is recommended to use the github account of the project member to submit.

 - All the items are optional, fill in " " for those that cannot be answered at present.